A History Of Baseball Cards

 The set featured the rookie cards of Stan Musial, Warren Spahn, and Yogi Berra.
 Note that Bowman was also competing with Leaf at the time of issue.
 Leaf produced cards in 1949 (although they say 1948 on the cards) that feature the rookie cards of Jackie Robinson and Satchel Paige.
 It was the first post-World War II set to feature color pictures.

-Despite the lack of “attractiveness” of the 1948 issue, Bowman began to step up the game in later years.
+Despite the lack of “attractiveness” of the 1948 Bowman Baseball issue, Bowman began to step up the game in later years.
 The 1951 through 1952 sets feature breathtaking color portraits, while the 1953 set used specialized Kodachrome film, a fine, slow grain-rich color film.

-The 1951 Bowman set is considered one of the crowned jewels of baseball card collecting and features the rookie cards of both Mickey Mantle and Willie Mays.
+The 1951 Bowman set is considered one of the crown jewels of baseball card collecting and features the rookie cards of both Mickey Mantle and Willie Mays.
 Finding a high-grade Mantle or Mays from this set might set you back a second mortgage on your home, but lower-grade alternatives can be found for close to $5000.

 If you want to join a group of great folks who are big fans of the Bowman sets, check out my friend Frank’s Facebook Group, “Best of Bowman 1948-1955”.